-So why can’t you put traditional roofing materials on a flat roof?
-Well, technically you can, but they are almost guaranteed to leak.
-Systems like asphalt shingles and concrete tiles are installed by overlapping one row on top of another.
-They work cohesively with the pitch of the roof to shed rainwater and snow as it falls from the sky.
+Systems designed for sloped roofs, such as asphalt shingles and concrete or clay tiles, are installed by overlapping one row on top of another.
+These systems work cohesively with the pitch of the roof to shed rainwater and snow as it falls from the sky.

-Install Metal Roof
+New Metal Roof